Key takeaways

 #4 Security

-- Data is encrypted end-to-end
+- Data is encrypted end-to-end with AES encryption

 - Only authorized users can view or sign specific sections